JuniperP/JuniperP/README.md

 I'm Juniper - an undergraduate student interested in **computer science** and the **mathematics** related to it.

 - 🔭 I’m currently working on getting my degree!
-- 🌱 I’m currently learning React and NextJS.
+- 🌱 I’m currently learning Godot Engine and game development.
 - 👯 I’m looking to collaborate on anything that seems interesting!
 I want to get into open source projects.
 - 🤔 I’m looking for help with learning professional web development.
 - 💬 Ask me about my cat 🐈.